Survivalcraft: Gameplay

 Players in Survivalcraft collect items and craft tools; here, a character is holding an axe with an inventory consisting of a compass, iron axe, and bomb.
 The player can also be seen flying, hinting that the player character is in Creative Mode.

 Survivalcraft is a three-dimensional (3D) sandbox game that is set on a deserted island.
 The game begins with the player generating an open world, based on parameters such as the average temperature and humidity.
 After setting up the world, the player character is shown marooned on an island, as the crew on a nearby ship announces they will not return for them.

 After the dialogue ends, the player is pushed by the necessity to collect resources and items to survive.
 The player may start by cutting down a tree to obtain timber and, in turn, creating a workbench, which can then be used to create more items and blocks.
 The items that could be crafted in the workbench, as well as the prerequired items and the methods to craft them, could be seen in the Recipaedia.
 The player may then use the tools to increase the hunger bar by eating food from hunting down animals, constructing a shelter for a place to sleep and spend the night, or mining to obtain underground resources.
 If the character does not eat food for a prolonged time, the hunger bar will drop to zero, and the character's health bar would decrease to zero.
 If the health bar also drops to zero, the character would die.
 The player also needs to craft clothes to prevent the character from freezing and depleting health bar points.

 There are six different game modes in the game: Survival, Challenging, Cruel, Harmless, and Creative.
 In the first four, the game character starts empty-handed, and the player is challenged to stay alive on the island alone and gather necessary resources to craft items and blocks for their survival.
-The Harmless mode makes surviving easier, with neutral animals that do not attack unless provoked and faster healing time.
+Harmless mode makes surviving easier, with neutral animals that do not attack unless provoked and faster healing time.
 Challenging is the normal survival mode, with animals attacking once the character gets to a certain distance and a longer and conditional healing time.
 Cruel's only difference compared to Challenging is that the world is deleted if the player dies.
 On the other hand, Creative mode equips the player with an infinite amount of every block and items on the game.
 The character could fly and could not die or experience an injury while playing in this mode.
 In Survival mode, the player begins with fish in their inventory.
 The player is also able to go back to where they slept, as well.
 In Adventure mode, the player is unable to break blocks without using appropriate tools, being usually used for quest maps.